RWinvest Brexit Guide

 Overall, the public began to question Brexit’s economic impact without any prior knowledge to form any accurate conclusions.
 Nonetheless, areas of the economy have stood strong, as they have remained unhindered by Britain’s exit from the European Union.
-Our detailed Brexit guide has been specifically created to dismiss any Brexit myths, and provide a thorough response to the common speculations surrounding Britain’s departure.
+Our detailed Brexit guide has been specifically created to provide a thorough response to the common speculations surrounding Britain’s departure.

 Property investment is not only flourishing, but also gaining in prosperity, proving that UK property stands resilient in the face of what was deemed economic turmoil.
 Our in-depth guide highlights statistical evidence to illustrate the impact of Brexit on the UK property market and the economy.
-Through using current data, RWinvest have aimed to draw attention to the UK’s property performance in both the mid and long term, as well as providing details as to how the property market is remaining so robust in the face of Brexit negotiations.
+Through using current data, RWinvest have aimed to draw attention to the UK’s property performance since 2016, as well as providing details as to how the property market is remaining so robust in the face of Brexit negotiations.

 Following on from Theresa May stepping down as Prime Minister, and a subsequent Conservative leadership race, Boris Johnson has been appointed the current Prime Minister and is tasked with delivering Brexit.
 Having served as an MP (for two constituencies), Mayor of London, and Foreign Secretary, Johnson is a prolific and well-known figure in British politics, and won the Conservative leadership vote with a majority vote of 66.4%.